Red flag law: Oklahoma

+Tennessee

+On May 28, 2024 Tennessee Governor Bill Lee signed legislation preempting local municipalities from enforcing extreme risk protection orders (ERPOs).

+Texas

+On June 22, 2025 Texas Governor Greg Abbott signed an anti-red flag into law.

+West Virginia

+In 2021, West Virginia Governor Jim Justice signed the "West Virginia 2nd Amendment Preservation and Anti-Federal Commandeering Act" to say federal gun policy could not encroach on the state's policies.
+West Virginia's law describes red flag policies as "an anathema to law-abiding West Virginians who cherish their natural rights and liberties."

+The law says no court in the state has the authority to issue an order taking away the guns or ammunition under a red flag law.
+The state law also forbids police from enforcing a red flag law "when the person against whom the order is directed has the lawful right under the laws of this state to possess firearms."

+Wyoming

+On March 22, 2024 Wyoming enacted an anti-red flag law.

 Federal legislative proposals

 Senator Dianne Feinstein, Democrat of California, introduced a bill, the Extreme Risk Protection Order Act (S. 506), which would allow states to use grants to develop red flag laws.
 The legislation is supported by 25 Democratic senators and two Democratic-aligned independent senators.
 The legislation did not advance.
 Other bills were introduced by other members.

 S. 506 and other proposed bills would add persons subject to extreme risk protection orders to the list of "prohibited persons" in 18 U.S.C. § 922(g) (those persons who are prohibited from possessing a firearm).
 The legislation would thus make "it a federal crime for persons subject to the orders to possess firearms and for anyone else who has reasonable cause to know about the orders to sell or give firearms to them."
 In September 2019, following mass shootings in El Paso and Dayton, Ohio, the House Judiciary Committee approved amendments to the federal red flag bill to create a national red flag process.

 In June 2022, the House passed the Federal Extreme Risk Protection Order Act of 2021 on a 224–202 vote, mostly along party lines.
 The bill would establish a national red-flag process for the federal district courts.
 In the House vote, 219 Democrats and 5 Republicans voted yes, 201 Republicans and 1 Democrat voted no, and 2 Republicans did not vote.
 The legislation was sponsored by Representative Lucy McBath, and passed the House in the aftermath of shooting massacres in Buffalo, New York and Uvalde, Texas.